Chevrolet Suburban: Powertrain details

 The Suburban shared several engines with the C/K pickup truck line.
 A 250-cubic-inch inline-six was the standard engine through 1979.
 The model line was offered with a 307- (1973 only) and 350-cubic-inch small-block V8s; a 454-cubic-inch big-block V8 was optional in C-series Suburbans.
 For 1976, the 350 V8 was joined by 305- and 400-cubic-inch V8s; the latter was discontinued for 1981.
 For 1980, V8 engines became standard for the model line, with the 305 returning as the standard engine for 1981.
 For 1982, GM introduced a 6.2L Detroit Diesel V8 as a higher-efficiency alternative to the 454 V8.

-A 3-speed manual transmission was offered through the 1980 model year, with a 4-speed manual offered through 1987.
-Initially offered with 3-speed Turbo Hydra-Matic 350 and 400 automatic transmissions, a 4-speed Turbo Hydra-Matic 700R4 became an option in 1981.
+A three-speed manual transmission was offered through the 1980 model year, with a four-speed manual offered through 1988.
+Initially offered with three-speed Turbo Hydra-Matic 350 and 400 automatic transmissions, a four-speed Turbo Hydra-Matic 700R4 became an option in 1981.

 For 1980, K-series Suburbans moved from full-time four-wheel drive to a part-time system, allowing the front axle to freewheel.
 For 1981, the shift-on-the fly 4×4 system adopted automatic-locking front hubs; the NP208 transfer case replaced the NP205 in most examples.

 R/V series (1987–1991)

-For 1987, GM redesignated the Rounded-Line C/K series as the R/V series to accommodate the launch of the 1988 GMT400-platform C/K trucks, which were being launched in the spring of 1987.
+For 1987, GM rebranded the Rounded-Line C/K series as the R/V series to accommodate the launch of the 1988 GMT400-platform C/K trucks, which were being launched in the spring of 1987.
 For 1987, the gasoline engines of the model converted from carbureted fuel delivery to electronic fuel injection (using throttle body injection/TBI).
 For 1988, the 5.0L engine was dropped from the line, with the 5.7L V8 becoming the standard engine.
 In a trim revision, the R/V line adopted the nomenclature of its GMT400 successor, with all vehicles adopting the 1500/2500/3500 payload series (previously used by GMC) and the base Custom Deluxe trim retired and replaced by a revived Cheyenne trim.

 For 1989, the exterior underwent its largest revision since its 1973 introduction.
 Adopting a style similar to the GMT400, the black-painted grille was offered with quad headlights (economy trims were equipped with two).
 After using the same design nearly unchanged since 1973, the steering wheel was replaced (adopting the same design as the GMT400).

 For 1990, the Suburban introduced power-operated sideview mirrors, also adding the option of rear-wheel ABS.
-Alongside the Suburban and Blazer/Jimmy, the R/V line was pared down nearly exclusively to 1-ton crew-cab pickup and chassis-cab trucks.
+Alongside the Suburban and Blazer/Jimmy, the R/V line was pared down nearly exclusively to one-ton crew-cab pickup and chassis-cab trucks.

-For 1991, the 4-speed 700R4 automatic transmission was replaced by the electronically controlled 4L80-E unit.
+For 1991, the four-speed 700R4 automatic transmission was replaced by the electronically controlled 4L80-E unit.
 After an 18-year production run, the Rounded-Line Suburban ended production as GM shifted crew-cab pickup trucks and full-size SUVs to the GMT400 platform for 1992.